jamesaharris/amesjarris.com/index.md

 This site is to document my code and help to better illustrate my repos.
 I'm a student studying computer science and engineering.
 My work is *mostly* documented though github and on these Markdown pages.

 To check my repos go to [github.com/jamesaharris](github.com/jamesaharris).
-I am helping my friend [Garrett](github.com/GarrettRector) with some of his projects and showing [London](github.com/N52PLAYS) some of how python and other languages work.
+I've been getting into some game development to go with my AI experiments.
+Saharan is my biggest experiment right now.
+It is a project to research and explore many different AIs and their applications as well as document them and attempt to develop my own.
+I have a little help from [@DavidKDodita](https://www.github.com/DavidKDodita) for a few of the branches to speed up the process of documenting and programming.

 <p align="center">
 <a href="https://github.com/anuraghazra/convoychat">